svallory/the-notebook-mcp/README.md

 ## Author

-This project was created and is maintained by Jim Beno - jim@jimbeno.net
+This project is maintained by svallory.
+The original author is Jim Beno (see Acknowledgment section).